vhaghani26/rocketchip_tests/README.md

 # Rocketchip Tests

 This repository contains the project yaml files required to run the different experiments outlined in the original Rocketchip manuscript.
-It contains explicit instructions and should be run in the directories as they are organized above.
+Each subdirectory contains explicit instructions and should be run in the directories as they are organized here.

 In order to replicate these tests, please install and set up [Rocketchip](https://github.com/vhaghani26/rocketchip) first.